aaristov/Bright-field-drift-correction-3D/README.md

 Acquire bright field images with the same exposure (movie.tif) in order to trace the drift with nanometer precision.

-You'll need to select a contrast region say 32x32 picels from the dict.tif and save as crop.roi (ImageJ ROI format)
+You'll need to select a contrast region say 32x32 pixels from the dict.tif and save as crop.roi (ImageJ ROI format)

 ### Tracing drift:
 `python -m bfdc trace dict.tif crop.roi movie.tif`